kant/DecisionTrees-NaiveBaiyes/README.md

 # DecisionTrees and NaiveBayes implementation in python
- Implementation of Naive Bayes and Decision Trees in python 2 Multiclass classification problem.
+ Implementation of Naive Bayes and Decision Trees from scratch in python 2 Multiclass classification problem.

  Problem :